Skip to main content

 If you’re searching for where to find authentic and mouthwatering Mexican food in New England, look no further than the White Mountain region of New Hampshire.
 Here, nestled amidst scenic landscapes and charming small towns, you’ll find a growing dining scene where Mexican cuisine is finally getting its long-overdue recognition.

-This culinary renaissance is thanks in large part to Jesús Guzmán, the visionary entrepreneur behind Fiesta Jalisco, La Casita, and the newly opened El Reparo.
+This culinary renaissance is thanks in large part to Jesús Guzmán, the visionary entrepreneur behind Fiesta Jalisco and El Reparo.
 With passion, persistence, and an unwavering commitment to authenticity, Guzmán has brought the vibrant flavors of Mexico to the heart of New England, much to the delight of locals and visitors alike.

 Fiesta Jaliscos Restaurant in North Conway, New Hampshire